NushaMBZ/aide-memoire/EEX3373/N Session-01.md

     - In contrast, the von Neumann architecture typically <mark style="background: #FFF3A3A6;">alternates between fetching instructions and accessing data from a single memory unit</mark>, which can introduce bottlenecks.
 3. **Program and Data Independence:**

-    - Because instructions and data are stored in separate memory spaces, the Harvard architecture offers greater independence between program and data operations.
+    - Because instructions and data are stored in <mark style="background: #FF5582A6;">separate memory spaces</mark>, the Harvard architecture offers greater independence between program and data operations.
 This can simplify the design and reduce the risk of unintended interactions.
 4. **Increased Throughput:**

-    - The Harvard architecture can achieve higher throughput for certain types of applications, particularly those that involve heavy instruction fetches or data transfers.
+    - The Harvard architecture can achieve <mark style="background: #FF5582A6;">higher throughput for certain types of applications</mark>, particularly those that involve heavy instruction fetches or data transfers.
     - It is often used in embedded systems, digital signal processors (DSPs), and microcontrollers where real-time processing and efficiency are critical.
 5. **Complex Instruction Set Computer (CISC):**